zedware/zedware.github.io/about.md

 permalink: /about/
 ---

-A software engineer working on database and storage system.
+I am Wenliang Zhang, a software engineer working on database and storage system.

 ### More Information